deors/workshop-pipelines/readme.md

     ...
 ```

-There a few outstanding pieces that are worth noting.
+There are a few outstanding pieces that are worth noting.

 Before the integration tests are launched, it is good idea to ensure that the application is fully initialised and responding.
 The `kubectl run` command will return once the pod is scheduled, but this does not mean that the application is up and running and able to respond to requests.
 With a simple `curl` command it is possible to configure the pipeline to wait for the application to be available.